aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Independence:

-4 April 1960 (from France); complete independence was achieved upon dissolution of federation with Mali on 20 August 1960
+4 April 1960 (from France); note - complete independence achieved upon dissolution of federation with Mali on 20 August 1960

 National holiday: